s1155003185/VCCProjectGenerator/README.md

         Class
             Value is Parent Class

+[@@Log { "IsInheritedFromParentObject": true }]
+    Form Only
+    Attribute:
+        IsInheritedFromParentObject
+            Value is true or false.
+Default: false
+            If Value is true, Form will follow Parent Object Log Setting

+[@@Action { "IsInheritedFromParentObject": true }]
+    Form Only
+    Attribute:
+        IsInheritedFromParentObject
+            Value is true or false.
+Default: false
+            If Value is true, Form will add action to Parent Action Manager.
+When Undo Action, may affect other object that sharing same Action Manager. ie. Parent Form and other inheriting child Form

 [@@Json { "Key.NamingStyle" : "PascalCase", "Value.DecimalPlaces":2 }]
     Generate Class as Json Object.
 Class will have attribute ToJson, SerializeJson and DeserializeJson
     Attribute: